 As a result, the average Security Operations Center (SOC) — the team responsible for protecting an organization against cyber threats — can receive over 10,000 security alerts per day but only has the resources to properly investigate a small fraction of them.

 For those interested in cybersecurity in general and cyber defense in particular, pursuing a role as a SOC analyst is a good starting point.
 An entry-level position in an organization’s SOC provides a number of advantages, including:

-A SOC analyst is responsible for investigating and acting upon the security alerts received from an organization’s cybersecurity defenses.
+- A SOC analyst is responsible for investigating and acting upon the security alerts received from an organization’s cybersecurity defenses.
 This provides an opportunity to learn to use a number of different cybersecurity tools and exposure to a wide range of systems.

 - An organization can be exposed to a number of different cyber threats.
 A SOC analyst has the ability to observe, analyze, and learn about these threats, building their cybersecurity knowledge.

-Most SOCs are organized as hierarchies with lower-tier analysts acting to filter incidents before they reach more seasoned professionals.
+- Most SOCs are organized as hierarchies with lower-tier analysts acting to filter incidents before they reach more seasoned professionals.
 This structure enables entry-level professionals to learn from their more experienced colleagues.

-Room for Growth
+- Room for Growth

-With a multi-tier system, a SOC analyst role has built-in potential for growth within an organization.
+- With a multi-tier system, a SOC analyst role has built-in potential for growth within an organization.
 Additionally, the exposure to a wide range of cyber threats and tools can help with selecting a pursuing a different specialization (like a malware analyst).
 Defending an organization against cyber threats is an important — and commonly undervalued — role.